 With a flexible and adaptable planning platform, implementing IBP can be turned into a series of agile sprints that focuses first on specific business functions where there are quick wins that improve the accuracy of financial forecasts, allowing business managers to more successfully pursue growth.

-One suspects that the forward-thinking Stanley Harding would recognize the need to evolve planning and budgeting processes for today’s topsy-turvy world and be wowed by the business planning software available to achieve the transformation.
+One suspects that the forward-thinking Stanley Harding would recognize the need to evolve planning and budgeting software for today’s topsy-turvy world and be wowed by the business planning software available to achieve the transformation.
 Read the report to learn more about how you can prepare your business for growth by making the planning process a collaborative enterprise-wide initiative.